Cappahccino/SB-MCP/README.md

 - Server features:
   - Automatic port selection (will find an available port if the default is in use)
-  - Full MCP protocol compatibility
+  - Full MCP protocol compatibility with JSON-RPC support

 ## Installation